 - What are the parents’ personal habits – both good and bad?
 And how do they affect the children?

 Many factors go into determining child custody and shared parenting time agreements.
-If you have questions about divorce and how it will affect your children, contact our experienced Los Angeles child custody attorneys at the Land Legal Group at (310) 552-3500 to schedule a free consultation today.
+If you have questions about divorce and how it will affect your children, contact our experienced Los Angeles child custody attorneys at the Land Legal Group at (310) 552-3500 to schedule a consultation today.